12min

 Sloane

-Sloane is the pseudonym Taddeo uses instead of the name of a wealthy restaurateur in her early forties, thin and genuine with a face like a sorority girl and a very long, very beautiful hair the color of chestnuts.
+Sloane is the pseudonym Taddeo uses instead of the name of a wealthy restaurateur in her early forties, thin and genuine with a face like a sorority girl and very long, very beautiful hair the color of chestnuts.

 She is married to a man named Richard, “who is not as handsome as she is beautiful.”
 The two have two daughters, “equine and vibrant like their mother; and a third child, Lila, Richard’s daughter from his first relationship.”